 It’s interesting how humans often fail to notice what they don’t appreciate.
-For instance, retaining walls are found around many homes, businesses and schools, but until you realize you might need a one, you probably don’t pay much attention to the retaining walls in your neighborhood.
+For instance, retaining walls are found around many homes, businesses, and schools, but until you realize you might need one, you probably don’t pay much attention to the retaining walls in your neighborhood.

 The following is a look at what retaining walls are and how to tell if you need one, as well as a discussion of some retaining wall design options to beautify your house landscaping.